csproul08/Charlie-Sproul-EGM722-Assingment/README.md

 ---

 ### Introduction
-The script within this repository aims to use data made available by the Environment Agency to first convert the location of sewer outfall locations in England from OS Grid References to latitude and longitude co-ordinates.
-Secondly, these locations are manipulated and plotted on an interactive map, which categorises sewer locations based on the amount of time that they discharged raw untreated sewage into the river network.
+There are two scripts within this repository, the first undertakes a geodetic conversion of Ordnance Survey grid reference positions for sewer outfall locations in England that are permitted under licence to discharge raw untreated sewage in the river network at times of high flow rate.
+It converts the co-ordinates into longitude and laitude.
+The second script manipulates multiple data files and merges these, creating a shapefile of the sewer outfall locations in England.
+It also plots an interactive map that displays and categorises the outfall locations based on the spill time of raw sewage into the River Network.

-Ordnance Survey Grid Reference to lat/lon script uses data made available by the Environment Agency, however this does require pre-filtering in Microsoft Access Database and exporting as a csv file prior to use within the script.

----
-#### Script One: OS Grid Ref to Lat Lon

-This script converts OS Grid Reference co-ordinates into latitude and longitude co-ordinates, enabling spatial analysis and display using GIS software.
-The second script manipulates and merges datasets for the location of inland sewer outfall pipes and data for the activity of these pipes.
-It displays this data in an interactive map

----

-#### Script Two: Sewage Interactive Map

-This script uses opensource data made available by the Environment Agency for the location of sewer outlet pipes with current permits to discharge untreated raw sewage into the river network.
-It showcases the location of outlet pipes, categorises them based on how long they have discharged raw sewage in the last year for, and displays the users location or a user inputted location.
+Additionally, it plots the locations of bathing waters as published by the Environment Agency and creates a search bar to enable the user to search for locations and to obtain information regarding the state of rivers nearby the user inputted location.

 - - -

 ### Installation/Set up Instructions